LondonAlgorithms/PathfindingAlgorithms/slides.md

 ## Challenge 1

-John and Mike live in a _strange city_, which resembles New York.
+John and Mike live in New York, or something like it.

-The city can be represented as a matrix of N rows and M columns (NxM), and each block can be represented as either a 0 (can pass through), or a -1 (cannot pass through).
+- matrix of N rows and M columns (NxM)
+- each block can be represented as either a 0 (can pass through)
+- or a -1 (cannot pass through)

+---

 John can travel on 4 directions: _up_, _down_, _left_ and _right_.

-Given John's and Mike's position in the matrix, **find out the shortest path from John to Mike**.
+**find out the shortest path from John to Mike**.

 ---
 ## Input

 N, M - integers

-X[N][M] - matrix of Integers (matrix row,column numbering starts at 0)
+X[N][M] - matrix of Integers (matrix row, column numbering starts at 0)

 X1, Y1 - the position of John (row, column)

 X2, Y2 - the position of Mike (row, column)

 ---

-## Input (2)
+## Input

-The numbering of the rows start at 0 and finishes at N-1
+rows start at 0 and finish at N-1

-The numbering of columns starts at 0 and finishes at M-1
+columns start at 0 and finish at M-1

+---

+## Output

+The *number of moves* John has to make to reach Mike's position

 If there is no path from John to Mike, return -1

 ---

 Javascript
 #### `pathfinder(n, m, matrix, x1, y1, x2, y2)`